-Surface pro overheating issue is hindering a lot of users.
+The surface pro overheating issue is hindering a lot of users.
 Microsoft surface pro is a renowned product for its flexibility and portability.
 It is one of the choices users are looking forward to.

+Users of Surface pro raising this issue on different forums & the Microsoft community as well.
+They are looking for a solution to this issue.
 Microsoft has also taken action regarding this but still, there is no clear reason.
 But do not worry as we are here with all the possible methods to fix the “Surface Pro Overheating” issue.
 Be patient and stay with us till the end.

 Surface Pro Overheating: Problem Overview

 Under the “Surface Pro overheating” issue, users observe unusual heating up of their Surface pro.
 Even on a normal workaround, it heats up.
-Some users faced overheating issue while charging their Surface Pro.
+Some users faced overheating issues while charging their Surface Pro.
 There can be any random or internal reason behind this.
 Some of them are mentioned below:

 Surface Pro Overheating: Related Problems